clean-code-craft-tcq-1/test-for-analytics-PraveenDharmaraj92/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test

-(add more)
+3. Count the number of breaches from a csv containing positive and negative readings and write to pdf
+4. Identify trends from the csv data to find date and time about when it was increasing for more than 30 mins and write to pdf
+5. Send email notification if report is available after analysis
+6. Do not email send notification if report is not available after analysis

 ### Recognize Fakes and Reality